 - Borrowing from other staff members.

-In addition, employees should use bank credit cards, expense account reimbursements, equipment, and supplies (including bank letterhead) only for official bank purposes.
-Employees should avoid salary advances even if allowed by bank policy.
+In addition, employees should use Bank credit cards, expense account reimbursements, equipment, and supplies (including Bank letterhead) only for official Bank purposes.

 - Will not interfere with work assignments or performance.